prewdigy/I-love-me/Projects/ELK_Stack/readme.md

 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the .yml file to /etc/ansible/roles.
+- Copy the metricbeat and filebeat .yml files to /etc/ansible/roles.
+- Copy the metricbeat-config.yml file to /etc/ansible/files.
+Make sure that the IP address for both the Kibana and Elasticsearch output are the private IP address of your ELK stack.
+Kibana is usually handled on port 5601, and Elasticsearch on port 9200.
+- Copy the filebeat-config.yml ile to /etc/ansible/files.
+Make sure that the IP address for both the Kibana, line 1106, and Elasticsearch output, line 1806, are the private IP address of your ELK stack.
+Kibana is usually handled on port 5601, and Elasticsearch on port 9200.
 - Update the hosts file to include the local IP addresses of the servers to be updated specified under [elk]
-- Run the playbook, and navigate to ____ to check that the installation worked as expected.
+- Run the playbook, and navigate to [http://public_IP_for_ELK:5601/app/kibana] to check that the installation worked as expected.

-_TODO: Answer the following questions to fill in the blanks:_
-- _Which file is the playbook?
-Where do you copy it?_
-- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
-- _Which URL do you navigate to in order to check that the ELK server is running? http://[pubilc-IP-ELK server]:5601/app/kibana

-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._